Engee documentation

 Details

-The phase smoothing coefficient for modified-rapp AM/PM model calculations, specified as a positive real number or a vector of two tuples.
+The phase smoothing coefficient for AM/PM calculations of the modified-rapp model is set as a positive real number or a vector of two tuples.

 Dependencies